Karrie Kingsley OTD, OTR/L

 Room: CHP 222P

-Dr. Kingsley frequently provides trainings and presentations on issues related to diversity, equity, and access at the local, national and international level.
+Dr. Kingsley frequently provides trainings and presentations on issues related to diversity, equity and access at the local, national and international level.
 They have specific expertise and interest in the impact of implicit bias in care settings and LGBTQ2IA inclusivity in clinical practice.
-Dr. Kingsley is the current chair of the Chan Division’s Diversity, Equity, and Access Committee.
+Dr. Kingsley is the division’s Director of Diversity, Access, and Equity and the current chair of the division’s Diversity, Access, and Equity Committee.
 They are the faculty advisor for OTs for OuTreach, a student organization committed to working with underserved and marginalized communities.

 Doctorate of Occupational Therapy (OTD)